 Besides being a great occupation in itself, medical assisting has been noted as one of the best starting positions to advance into higher positions in the medical field.
 Many of our past students became highly passionate about the medical field after becoming a medical assistant, and went on to seek further education in specialized areas they wish to pursue.

 If you would like to see how a medical assistant position would be for you, we have a wide variety of programs to accommodate your schedule.
-We have a day program and night program, both with an optional 100-hours internship aspect.
+We have a day program and night program, both with a 180-hours internship aspect.
 Our day programs last 12 weeks, with evening programs lasting a bit longer at 29 weeks for completion.
 Regardless of which program you end up selecting, you will receive real life hands-on experience that will prepare you for the real life demands of being a medical assistant.

 If being a medical assistant is not right for you, you may consider our dental x-ray license program, or medical billing and coding program.
 Both of these programs offer the same real-life curriculum and activities found in our medical assistant program but applied to these related but separate positions.
 In addition, you will receive the same vigilance and dedication we place on securing that next career step for all of our students.